szabolcshlatky/dotnet-guide/README.md

 ## II.
 Create a new project in VSCode

-1) CTRL + SHIFT + P: .NET: New Project then ➡️ Select the template: Console Application
+1) CTRL + SHIFT + P: .NET: New Project then ➡️ Selected the template: Console Application

 2) Check the solution explorer for the project and the terminal.